-Prerequisites: Admission to the Radiologic Technology program and reading proficiency Image Intensification and Equipment provides the
+Prerequisites: Admission to the Radiologic Technology program and reading proficiency

 Image Intensification and Equipment provides the student with the knowledge of x-ray equipment routinely utilized to produce diagnostic images.
 An overview of various recording media and image intensification units used in radiology will be discussed.
-(S)
+(F)